 Toby’s nationwide litigation practice focuses on three main areas: higher education, municipal and government, and complex business disputes.
 He works across numerous industries and handles matters involving a range of issues such as class action defense, tort defense, employment, real estate finance, and shareholder disputes.
 Given his results-oriented approach and national recognition, Toby is often retained when the stakes are the highest.
 In 2024 he successfully defended clients in claims that sought in excess of $275 million.

-In addition to his work in the courtroom, clients retain Toby because of his dedication to causes involving diversity and equality.
-He is a passionate civil rights advocate, dedicated DEI champion, and regular speaker and panelist at conferences.
+In addition to his work in the courtroom, clients retain Toby because of his servant leadership, customized team-building approach, and commitment to excellence and client service.
+He also is a passionate civil rights advocate and regular speaker and panelists at conferences.

 * Discounted hotel accommodations are available for the night of April 9th at Arlo Chicago, located at 168 N. Michigan Ave., Chicago, IL 60601.
 Please reserve your room online using this link and enter the promo code JENEVIEVE, to unlock room rates starting at $150 plus taxes.
 Prices are subject to change depending on availability.